Valley Forge (film)

-Valley Forge is a 1975 videotaped adaptation of the 1934 Broadway play by Maxwell Anderson.
-Directed and produced by Fielder Cook.
-Originally broadcast as part of the Hallmark Hall of Fame series of specials.
+Valley Forge is a 1975 American made-for-television film adaptation of the 1934 Broadway play written by Maxwell Anderson, directed and produced by Fielder Cook.
+It was oiginally broadcast as part of the Hallmark Hall of Fame series of specials.

 Plot

 The film concerns the American Revolutionary War encampment at Valley Forge, Pennsylvania and a planned escape by the men desperate to leave behind the terrible conditions of the winter.